MrPedrinho/Apollus/README.md

 The bot supports Spotify and Youtube, playlists included.

-Use mofo help to get started
+Use fdp help to get started